 On a cube, each face has the same number of neighboring faces, and they are arranged geometrically such that the angles at which they meet are also identical.
 This induces critical pairwise rotational symmetry, i.e., no matter how you rotate an unlabeled cube (and rotation is what happens when rolling a die) the faces are indistinguishable.

-A useful way to represent two indistinguishable features aa and bb is by showing a way to "associate" them.
-Formally, we want an isometry — a distance-preserving transformation (like rotation or reflection) that maps the object back onto itself while also sending aa to bb.
+A useful way to represent two indistinguishable features and is by showing a way to "associate" them.
+Formally, we want an isometry — a distance-preserving transformation (like rotation or reflection) that maps the object back onto itself while also sending to .

 Let's see an example of this for faces.
 Consider the following animation.